lavishlyyx/Hello-I-m-Zakaria-/README.md

 <a href="https://www.linkedin.com/in/zakaria-al-haddad-b0b060284/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I'm a Computer Science graduate with a strong interest in technology and a passion for solving complex problems.
-I'm continuously learning, especially in cybersecurity, and enjoy working with systems, networks, and tech tools to find effective solutions.
+I'm an IT Support professional with a strong interest in technology and a passion for solving complex problems.
+I’m continuously learning, especially in cybersecurity, and enjoy working with systems, networks, and technical tools to find effective solutions.
+With hands-on experience in 1st and 2nd line support, I’m skilled in troubleshooting, hardware and software setup, and using tools such as Active Directory, Windows 10, and Microsoft Office Suite.
+I have experience providing face-to-face, phone, and remote support, efficiently resolving technical issues, and collaborating with stakeholders.
+Strong organisational and reporting abilities, developed through previous operational roles, enable me to contribute effectively in IT service and support environments.
-## Objective

 My journey in computer science sparked a strong passion for cybersecurity, and I am now focused on advancing my career within a Security Operations Center (SOC) environment as a Security Analyst, where I can apply my technical skills to protect and defend critical systems.